roseyume/tails-of-kafka/README.md

  - Restart Squirrel1 and observe how the partitions are reassigned again.

 ### Check Your Work
- - In the "Partition Assignments" table, you should notice that the squirrels split up the partitions were adjusted when the squirrel was turned off and once again when it was turned on.
+ - In the "Partition Assignments" table, you should notice that the partitions were adjusted when the squirrel was turned off and once again when it was turned on so that each partition is always assigned to at least one consumer in the group but a partition is never assigned to more than one consumer.

 ---